All Episodes

 Because he's sounding an awful lot like George W. Bush.

-Oh, you know that'll tick him off.
+Oh, you know, that'll tick him off.

 They won't like that.

-The news media, speaking of which the drive-by's, ladies and gentlemen, are ecstatic.
+The news media, speaking of which, the drive-bys, ladies and gentlemen, are ecstatic.

-As you know, the gasoline prices fall.
+As you know, the gasoline price has fallen.

 Well, the oil price is plummeting.